samyares/Distributed-Systems-Course-TMU/HW5-concurrency-models-comparison/README.md

 - **Manual Threading** suffers from high overhead as the number of threads increases.
 - **ThreadPoolExecutor** performs well in lightweight tasks due to task queuing and thread reuse.
 - **Multiprocessing** is the only model that bypasses the GIL and achieves real parallelism in CPU-bound tasks.

----

-## License

-This project is open-source and licensed under the MIT License.

----

-## Author

-Developed as part of a systems programming and performance evaluation assignment.